Halina Reijn: Early life and education

-Reijn developed an interest in acting when her babysitter brought her along for a showing of Annie, a film adaptation of the Broadway musical, at a local theater when she was six.
+Reijn developed an interest in acting when her babysitter took her to a showing of Annie, a film adaptation of the Broadway musical, at a local theater when she was six.
 She stated, "When I saw Annie, I thought, I want that too.
 I was very jealous of her."
 With help of her mother, she joined a youth theater in Veendam.
-Reijn found it inadequate and thought the other children did not take it seriously enough, which led her mother to pursue an audition with the theater collective De Voorziening (precursor to the Noord Nederlands Toneel) despite her young age.
+Reijn found it inadequate and thought the other children did not take it seriously enough, which led her mother to pursue an audition with the theater collective De Voorziening (precursor to the Noord Nederlands Toneel) despite being only ten years old.

-When she was ten years old, and a year after her parents had amicably separated, her father died suddenly from suffocation caused by undiagnosed pulmonary embolism.
-Following her father's death, the family moved to a newly built neighborhood of Groningen in order to escape the isolation.
-She would spend her teenage years at the Vooropleiding Theater in Groningen, which was a grueling youth academy with a highly selective group, where they were giving lessons and had to rehearse every midday.
+When she was ten years old, and a year after her parents had amicably separated, her father died suddenly from suffocation caused by an undiagnosed pulmonary embolism.
+Following her father's death, the family moved to a newly-built neighborhood of Groningen in order to escape the isolation.

+From age eleven onwards, under the tutelage of Josja Hamann, she attended the Vooropleiding Theater in Groningen, a selective youth academy where they were giving lessons and had to rehearse every midday.
+She stayed eight years at the academy.
+She also attended a VWO school in Groningen.

+Upon receiving her diploma, she applied at theater schools in Maastricht, Arnhem, and Amsterdam, with the Sonia Moore Studio of the Theatre in New York as a back-up.
+With the latter, she had spent a year in New York and passed an audition.
+She ultimately chose the Maastricht Academy of Dramatic Arts.